George Starbuck: Life

 Starbuck had five children: Margaret, Stephen, John, Anthony, and Joshua.
 His papers are held at the University of Alabama library.

 Starbuck's work is marked by clever rhymes, witty asides, and the fusing of Romantic themes with cynicism about modern life.
 For example, his book Bone Thoughts was published with half its pages blank, and he called his style of formalism "SLABS" (Standard Length And Breadth Sonnets).
-He was not widely appreciated in the mainstream culture during his lifetime, but two new collections of his poems have been published in the last few years, Poems Selected from Five Decades and Visible Ink, helping win him a wider audience.
+He was not widely appreciated in the mainstream culture during his lifetime, but two collections of his poems published in the early 2000s, The Works: Poems Selected from Five Decades and Visible Ink, helped win him a wider audience.
+Julie Larios writes of Starbuck, "Often wrongly pigeonholed as a light verse poet, he was a technical master and superb ironist."